QuantEcon/lecture-python.myst/lectures/lagrangian_lqdp.md

-### Transforming states and controls to eliminate discounting
+### Transforming States and Controls to Eliminate Discounting

 A pair of useful transformations allows us to convert a discounted problem into an undiscounted one.